-Ariane Gorin and Rolf Schrömgens were designated as temporary members of our supervisory board, pending their appointments by our general meeting of shareholders in 2020.
-For more information, see "-Changes to our supervisory board in 2019" below.
+On February 25, 2021, Eric Hart was designated as temporary member of our supervisory board, pending his appointment at our general meeting of shareholders in 2021.
+For more information, see "Changes to our supervisory board " below.

 The following is a brief summary of the business experience of our supervisory board members.